 Signs of a Common House Mouse Infestation

 Although more commonly active in the evening, it is possible to see a house mouse roaming in your home during the day.
 Most often these animals are spotted scurrying along walls or running from a normally undisturbed hiding place.

 Where there are mice, there are droppings.
-These small pellets are commonly found anywhere the animals have visited or traveled.
+These small pellets are commonly found anywhere the animals have visited or travelled.
 Approximately 3 to 6 mm long, the droppings may be rod shaped with pointed ends.